Learn This Key Work Skill if You Want to Really Be Productive

 Practice your new skill daily

-Start your new typing regime slowly, but surely.
+Lastly, you should start your new typing regime slowly, but surely.
 Even spending 10 to 15 minutes a day is a good start.

 And that’s not a bad way to practice a frequently used skill in today’s digital world.

-This article previously appeared on Inc.com.
+A version of this article previously appeared on Inc.com.

 0 Comments